Snehbhandari/stremlitapp/README.md

 The following files should be run:
 - scripts/shell.rtf
-This will automatically fetch all the data for the past 1 week from your calendars and save it in a csv file.
+<br>This will automatically fetch all the data for the past 1 week from your calendars and save it in a csv file.